What is cost-sharing?

 Are premiums part of cost-sharing?

-Cost-sharing comes into play when a policyholder actually uses medical and/or prescription drug insurance coverage.
+Cost-sharing comes into play when a policyholder receives medical care and a claim is submitted to their insurance plan.
 Health insurance premiums – the monthly payments you must make to keep your coverage in force, regardless of whether or not you use a healthcare service – are not considered cost-sharing amounts.
-Premiums are not part of your out-of-pocket exposure under Medicare or a commercial plan obtained through an employer or in the individual/family market via the Affordable Care Act’s health insurance marketplace.
+Premiums are not part of your out-of-pocket exposure under Medicare or a commercial plan obtained through an employer or in the individual/family market via the Affordable Care Act’s health insurance Marketplace.

 However, premiums are counted as part of the allowable out-of-pocket costs under Medicaid and the Children’s Health Insurance Program (CHIP), which are capped at 5% of enrollees’ household income.
 So for Medicaid and CHIP, premiums and cost-sharing are both counted as out-of-pocket costs.
 But under private health insurance or Medicare, “out-of-pocket costs” generally only refer to cost-sharing incurred when a person has medical claims (even though premiums are also paid out-of-pocket).